Nathan Dane: Continental Congress

 In 1785, Dane became a Massachusetts delegate to the Continental Congress, where he helped draft the Northwest Ordinance, which was enacted on July 13, 1787.
 The Ordinance encouraged American settlers into the Northwest Territory and formed the basis of the constitutions of the five states there: Ohio, Indiana, Illinois, Michigan and Wisconsin.
 The Ordinance also banned slavery in the Northwest Territory.
 Dane's amendment banning slavery was offered at the last minute, and was quickly accepted without much discussion, to the surprise of Dane himself, who "had no idea the States would agree to the sixth article, prohibiting slavery...."

 In February 1787, Dane proposed a resolution authorizing the Philadelphia Convention to amend the Articles of Confederation, and that resolution was adopted.
 Out of that Philadelphia Convention came the proposed United States Constitution.
 But Dane had reservations about supporting its ratification.
 In July 1788, he finally wrote a pivotal letter of support to Melancton Smith of New York.
 Dane said that he feared violence and social upheaval if the Constitution were not ratified, and he supported ratification with the understanding that there would be later amendments, which eventually came to be known as the United States Bill of Rights.

 Later career

-Dane was elected to the Massachusetts State Senate from 1790 to 1791 and again from 1794 to 1797.
+Dane was an unsuccessful candidate for the United States Senate in 1788 and 1790.
+He was later elected to the Massachusetts State Senate from 1790 to 1791 and again from 1794 to 1797.
 In 1794 he served on a commission that reviewed and codified the laws of Massachusetts.

 Later, while practicing law, he remained an active reformer, on behalf of vocational education and humane treatment of prisoners.
 He also helped establish the American Temperance Society to discourage use and abuse of alcoholic beverages.

 He was a member of the Federalist Party and its Essex Junto.
 The Massachusetts legislature appointed him as a delegate to the Hartford Convention during the War of 1812, which damaged his reputation, although Dane saw himself as a voice of moderation at the Convention and maintained that he did not have any secessionist intentions: "Someone must go to prevent mischief," he said.

 Dane was elected a member of the American Antiquarian Society in 1816.